Healthy-AI/spsm/README.md

 # Requirements

 ## Reference
-If you use SPSM in your research, we would appreciate a citation to the following paper (LINK)!
+If you use SPSM in your research, we would appreciate a citation.